Scarabaeus1031/NEXAH/ARCHITECTURE/CORE/field_reconstruction/README.md

 This module investigates how dynamical systems can be reconstructed as **continuous fields** from discrete trajectory data.

-Rather than treating system behavior as isolated paths, we interpret it as motion within an underlying **geometric field structure**.
+Rather than treating system behavior as isolated trajectories, we interpret it as motion within an underlying **geometric field structure with varying validity**.

 ---